 Who is affected?

-The regulations apply to businesses with 250+ employees, who are involved in manufacturing or selling food or drink.
-They must also pay to advertise these products to consumers online and on TV.
-This includes retailers, manufacturers (if selling direct to consumers) and the out of home sector.
+The regulations apply to businesses with 250+ employees, who are involved in manufacturing or selling food or drink and paying to advertise on TV or online.
+This includes retailers, manufacturers (if selling direct to consumers) and OOH businesses.

-Please note, there are existing restrictions which ban HFSS products from being advertised during children’s television (and programmes with a high proportion of children viewers).
-These restrictions were introduced for TV in 2007 and for all other media in 2017.
-The upcoming regulations are further to these existing restrictions10.
+Please note, existing restrictions banning HFSS ads during children’s television (and programmes with a high proportion of child viewers) (2007) and all other media (2017) remain in place.
+The new regulations build on these.12

 Price promotion regulations:

-The upcoming price promotion regulations mean that businesses in scope must not offer volume price promotions on HFSS food or drink that is in scope of the regulations.
+The price promotion regulations prohibit businesses in scope from offering volume price promotions on HFSS (less healthy) products in England.
 This includes:

 Section 5 – Advertising: which products and adverts are in scope?